metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 }
 ```

-It's nothing extraordinary in the code above.
+There's nothing extraordinary in the code above.
 It looks natural, and should look natural.

 The advantage shows in time.
 A standard library grows along the projects offering reliability and faster development time for its users.